 Add the roasted cauliflower florets, roasted garlic, and diced potato to the onions.
 Season with salt and pepper, then add enough broth to just barely cover the vegetables (I used about 4 cups).
 Give everything a quick stir and then add the fresh thyme.

 Increase the heat to medium-high, bring the liquid to a boil, then reduce heat to medium-low and simmer until the potatoes are soft, about 20 minutes.

 While the soup is simmering, heat a small skillet over medium high heat.
 Add the pine nuts to the pan and toast, stirring continuously, until the pine nuts are lightly golden brown.
 Remove from heat and set aside.

-Ladle the soup into bowls and garnish with olive oil, cauliflower florets, pine nuts, and fresh thyme leaves.
+Ladle the soup into bowls and garnish with cauliflower florets, pine nuts, and fresh thyme leaves.
 Serve immediately.
 This soup keeps in the fridge for up to 5 days, or in the freezer in an airtight container for up to three months.

 Fridge: leftovers will keep in a sealed container in the fridge for up to 5 days.
 Reheat in a soup pot over medium heat until warmed through.